13 Jan What a nutritional therapist eats to boost immunity

 Our skin, nose and mouth, for example, are part of the immune system, and are designed to stop invaders from entering our body.
 Another line of defence is the stomach and its acid, which kills off many pathogens that enter through the mouth.
 Within the bloodstream, there is then the complex system of white blood cells which kick into action when something does manage to get through, tracking it down and attempting to destroy it.

-Lots of things that we do can weaken our immune systems, including the foods that we eat, but on the flip side, there are many foods we can eat which will help to strengthen our immune system.
+Lots of things that we do can weaken our immune systems, including the foods that we eat, but on the flip side, there are many foods we can eat which will help to strengthen our immune system and help us avoid colds.
 If you have a strong immune system, you may well come into contact with germs and not know anything about it, as the immune system silently deals with and destroys them before they can do any harm.

 I’m going to focus on the key nutrients that I use to support the immune system, and the best ways to get these into your diet.
 One thing I would like to point out is that I always try to choose organic produce where possible, as the nutrient content tends to be higher than non-organic alternatives.
 If your diet is lacking in any of these key nutrients, it could be worth considering a supplement.